Introduction

 Database of ELRs in North America

-I maintain a database of ELR installs in the US and Canada (there are more than 80 as of July 2023!).
+I maintain a database of ELRs in the US and Canada (there are more than 85 as of July 2024!).
 The database includes geometric, technical, and legal information on each facility secured through an interview with an agency representative.
-I hope to make this data publicly available, ala Kittelson's roundabout database, in the future.
+I hope to make this data publicly available in the future.
 If you are aware of a new ELR, please let me know by emailing me at [email protected].

-I maintain a database of ELR installs in the US and Canada (there are more than 80 as of July 2023!).
+I maintain a database of ELRs in the US and Canada (there are more than 85 as of July 2024!).
 The database includes geometric, technical, and legal information on each facility secured through an interview with an agency representative.
-I hope to make this data publicly available, ala Kittelson's roundabout database, in the future.
+I hope to make this data publicly available in the future.
 If you are aware of a new ELR, please let me know by emailing me at [email protected].

 Advisory Bike Lanes |